Azure-Samples/azure-search-openai-demo-java/README.md

 6. After running `./app/start.ps1` on Windows PowerShell you get `The file C:\path\to\azure-search-openai-demo-java\app\start.ps1 is not digitally signed.
 You cannot run this script on the current system`.
 Try to run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` and try to re-run `./app/start.ps1`

 7. After running `./app/start.ps1` or `./app/start.sh` you get `Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.10.1:compile (default-compile) on project myproject: Fatal error compiling: invalid target release: 17`.
 It means you are not using JDK 17 but a previous version.
 Be sure to set the `JAVA_HOME` env variable to your Java 17 installation directory and update your `PATH` env variable to have the Java 17 bin folder as the first occurrence amongst the listed directories.
 More info [here](https://learn.microsoft.com/en-us/java/openjdk/install)
+8. After running `./app/start.sh` on Ubuntu 16.04 or later, the first time you try to create a virtual environment with Python 3.6, Python 3.7, Python 3.8 or Python 3.9, you'll get the following error `The virtual environment was not created successfully because ensurepip is not available`.
+Just follow the hint provided in the error message and run `apt-get install python3-venv` to install the missing packages.
+More info [here](https://www.softwarepragmatism.com/cannot-create-a-python-virtual-environment-on-ubuntu-ensurepip-is-not-available)